agraubert/agutil/README.md

   processes) and can be any class which follows the Worker interface, but it is recommended that you use `ThreadWorker` or `ProcessWorker` (provide the class name as the parameter, do not provide a class instance).

+### agutil.security (module)
+The following change has been made to the `agutil.security` module:
+* Added `agutil.security.encryptFileObj` and `agutil.security.decryptFileObj`
+methods.
+These methods take the same arguments as `agutil.security.encryptFile` and `agutil.security.decryptFile` methods except that they take _file-like_ objects instead of filenames

+##### API
+* encryptFileObj(_reader_, _writer_, _cipher_, _validate_=False):

+  Encrypts the data read from _reader_ using _cipher_ and writes it to _writer_.
+  The cipher is not required to be any class, but it must support an `encrypt()` method, which takes a chunk of text, and returns a ciphered chunk.
+Padding is handled internally (chunks are padded to 16-byte intervals).
+  If _validate_ is `True`, encrypt and prepend 16 known bytes to the beginning of the output file.
+  This enables file decryption to check the key immediately without decrypting the entire file

+* decryptFileObj(_reader_, _writer_, _cipher_, _validate_=False):

+  Decrypts the data read from _reader_ using _cipher_ and writes it to _writer_.
+  The cipher is not required to be any class, but it must support an `decrypt()` method, which takes a chunk of ciphertext, and returns a deciphered chunk.
+  Unpadding is handled internally (chunks are padded to 16-byte intervals).
+  If _validate_ is `True`, decrypt the first 16 bytes of the file and check against the expected value.
+  If the bytes match the expectation, discard them and continue decryption as normal.
+  If the bytes do not match, raise a `KeyError`